harjyoti12/E-commerce/README.md

 - Go to the original repository on GitHub and click "New Pull Request."
 - Select your branch and provide a detailed description of the changes you made.
 - Submit the pull request for review.
- ## Contact

-- **harjyoti** [https://www.buymeacoffee.com/horoji86v]() - We appreciate the dedication and efforts of the authors in making the Instagram-clone project a reality.
-If you contribute to this project, harjyoti kalita and contributions will be added to this list.

 <h2 id="colab">🤝 Collaborators</h2>